-At the forefront of Scottish raids on Northern England in the 13th and 14th Centuries was King Robert the Bruce, a member of a family of Norman origin who had originally settled around Hartlepool in Durham and Skelton in Cleveland.
-Robert was succeeded as king by his son David Bruce in 1329 but both kings were challenged by their Norman rivals John and Edward Balliol.
+At the forefront of Scottish raids on Northern England in the thirteenth and fourteenth centuries was Robert the Bruce, king of Scotland, a member of the ‘De Brus’ family of Norman origin who had originally settled around Hartlepool in Durham and Skelton in Cleveland.
+Robert was succeeded as Scottish king by his son David Bruce (David II) in 1329 but both kings were challenged by their Norman rivals John and Edward Balliol.
 The two Balliols also became Scottish kings and were respectively the son and grandson of Hugh Balliol of Barnard Castle in Teesdale.

 Edward I becomes King of England and is known as ‘Longshanks’ from his tall stature and long legs.
 He is the first of three kings in a row called Edward.
-Like his late father, Henry III, he is a member of the Plantagenet dynasty which has roots in France .
-It is a dynasty that have provided us with English monarchs since the reign of Henry II.
-Like his Plantagenet and Norman predecessors, Edward speaks French, knows Latin but despite his English sounding name, speaks very little if any English.
+Like his late father, Henry III, he is a member of the Plantagenet dynasty which has its roots in France.
+It is a dynasty that has provided the English monarchs since the reign of Henry II.
+Like his Plantagenet and Norman predecessors Edward speaks French and knows Latin but despite ‘Edward’ being a very English sounding name, he speaks very little if any English.
 His military and political aspirations are primarily focused on France but France’s ally, Scotland proves a major distraction for him and his successors.
-Edward will gain a reputation for ruthless brutality and military success and comes to be known as the ‘Hammer of the Scots’.
+Edward will gain a reputation for ruthless brutality and military success especially north of the border and comes to be known as the ‘Hammer of the Scots’.

 1286 – Scottish king dies in riding accident

 The Scottish king, Alexander III has died in a riding accident in Fife.
 It leaves a power vacuum north of the border.
 The intended successor will be Alexander’s granddaughter Margaret ‘Maid of Norway’ who lives with her father, the King of Norway.
 She is two years old.